quicwg/base-drafts/draft-ietf-quic-recovery.md

 The initial flight has no prior RTT sample.
 A client SHOULD remember the previous RTT it observed when resumption is attempted and use that for an initial RTT value.
 If no previous RTT is available, the initial RTT defaults to 200ms.
-Once an RTT measurement is taken, it MUST replace initial_rtt.
+Once an RTT measurement is taken, it MUST replace the initial RTT value.

 Endpoints MUST retransmit handshake frames if not acknowledged within a time limit.
 This time limit will start as the largest of twice the rtt value